kotamorishi/inky-calendar/README.md

 python3 inky-calendar.py
 ```

+# Background image
+Program automatically load ```images/background.jpg``` for the background.
+if you wish to change, update the image.

 # Day of the picture
 Create image at least 85 x 85 in png format and place it under ```images/special_days``` folder.
 Script will load your picture of the day.